bishaldsrija08/mccPythonBhadra/README.md

 ## day 35: Budget tracker project start. {Creating a budget tracker to manage income and expenses.} {Includes adding, viewing, and categorizing transactions.}

 ## day 36: Budget tracker project complete. {Implementing features to calculate total income, expenses, and remaining budget.} {Includes data visualization of budget using charts.}

+## Day 3&: Weather visualization project. {Building a weather visualization tool that displays daily temperature trends using Matplotlib.} {Includes reading weather data from a file and plotting temperature graphs.}